equalframework/equal-doc/docs/architecture-concepts/authorization.md

 }
 ```

-!!! ,ote "ACL at package initialization"
+!!! note "ACL at package initialization"
     For classes implying some initial ACL and rights based on users and groups, it is recommended to include related JSON files in the `./init` folder of the package for importing those ACL at package init.

 ## Collections Handling